DataBiosphere/data-portal/content/contribute/data/contributing-to-hca/contributing-expect-prepare.md

 ---
 date: "2019-04-29"
-description: "Overview of the HCA DCP data submission process."
+description: "Overview of the HCA Data Portal data submission process."
 path: "/contribute/data/contributing-to-hca/contributing-expect-prepare"
 title: "Data Submission Process"
 ---

 # Data Submission Process

 Once you are ready to submit your data, you will be supported by the Human Cell Atlas data wranglers.
 We currently use spreadsheets to collect metadata and a command-line tool to transfer the data files to our cloud infrastructure.

 ![contribute](../../_images/contribute.png)